-Easy milo biscuits with soft, chewy centres and that classic malted flavour.
-An Aussie favourite recipe made dairy-free!
+These easy milo biscuits have soft, chewy centres and that classic malted flavour.
+A classic Aussie favourite recipe made dairy-free!

-I know what you are thinking.
-That I am claiming a dairy free recipe here that also uses Milo which is traditionally a milk based product and very much not dairy-free.
-Well thankfully Nestle heard our cries and have finally released a plant-based version of their malted milk powder, taking everyone with dairy allergies or those following a vegan diet back to their childhood.
+While Milo is traditionally a milk based product, Nestle finally released a plant-based version of their malted milk powder, taking everyone with dairy allergies or those following a vegan diet back to their childhood.

-The Milo biscuit was a staple for me growing up in rural Australia.
+An alternate to just enjoying the beverage is of course using it in desserts.
+You have the classic Milo cheesecake of course, but Milo biscuits were a staple for me growing up in rural Australia.
 It was a simple recipe I could make at home, they could be found at friends houses as a delicious after school snack, and they often found their way onto tables at the local bake sale fundraisers.

 This recipe creates biscuits that are crunchy on the edges, soft and chewy in the middle and have a distinct chocolate malt flavour that is so incredibly delicious.

-I use a couple more ingredients than some other recipes as I like the combination of white and brown sugar as well as using plain flour and baking powder rather than self-raising flour as I don’t often have that in my pantry any more as I got sick of buying both types of flour (also I’m still working through the 12kilo bag of plain flour I purchased during lockdown).
+This recipe is very basic, however I do use a couple more ingredients than some other similar recipes as I like the combination of both white and brown sugar as well as using plain flour and baking powder rather than self-raising flour as I don’t often have that in my pantry as I don’t want to have to buy both types of flour.

 You’ll need the following: